 The language of instruction at private schools in Warsaw is generally Polish or a minority language.
 They are independent of the government and are not restricted to following the national curriculum.

-There are also a number of international schools in Warsaw, and the majority of these schools offer not only an excellent education but also world-class facilities.
+There are also several international schools in Warsaw, and most of these schools offer an excellent education and world-class facilities.
 International schools in Warsaw offer various curricula, including the American, British, German, French and Japanese curricula, with many of these schools also offering the International Baccalaureate programme.

-Places at private and international schools in Warsaw may be limited, and expat parents should plan well in advance when making arrangements for their child’s education in Poland.
-Consideration should also be given to the cost of education at international schools, which are often prohibitively expensive.
+Places at private and international schools in Warsaw may be limited, and you should plan well in advance when making arrangements for your child’s education in Poland.
+Most popular schools recommend applying 6 to 12 months before your intended start date.
+You should also consider the cost of education at international schools, which can be quite steep.

-Expat parents of children with disabilities can rest assured that in Warsaw, children who have special educational needs or whose opportunities for education, development and learning are limited to such an extent that they can't meet the educational requirements at mainstream schools, will receive special assistance, both throughout the entire educational process or during a certain period of education (a child showing signs of emotional problems resulting from trauma, for instance).
+Parents of children with special educational needs or whose opportunities for education, development and learning are limited to such an extent that they can’t meet the educational requirements at mainstream schools, will receive special assistance, both throughout the entire educational process or during a certain period of education (a child showing signs of emotional problems resulting from trauma, for instance).

 Expat Health Insurance